diamond-diadem/diamond-diadem.github.io/content/en/news/cecam-workshop/index.md

 <div align="justify">

-Machine Learning Interatomic Potentials (MLIPs) have positioned themselves as a key tool for atomistic modeling in materials science.
+ (MLIPs) have positioned themselves as a key tool for atomistic modeling in materials science.
 MLIPs cover an expansive range of systems, taking advantage of the highly accurate electronic structure calculations based on quantum mechanics, but at a significantly lower computational cost.
 They allow to scale up atomistic simulations to larger systems, longer timescales, and more complex phenomena; they therefore significantly contribute to the acceleration of the discovery of novel structural and functional materials, and in the advancements in our understanding of matter.
 Ground-breaking bodies of work have been published since the seminal work of Behler and Parrinello in 2007, transforming the field into a rapidly evolving research discipline.
 However, alongside these advancements, a crucial challenge emerges: the need for standardized protocols for MLIP generation and storage, as well as comprehensive, accessible databases for _ab initio_ datasets.

 </div>